 If you are seeing any of our specialists, your visit will be different from most doctor visits.
-Your eyes need to be dilated with stronger eye drops that might have been used previously for a complete examination.
+Your eyes need to be dilated with stronger eye drops that might not have been used previously for a complete examination.
 The pupil is like a window to the retina, and needs to be opened with drops so that the retina can be examined in detail.
 Dilating your pupils makes your eyes more light sensitive and it’s not recommended to drive for several hours afterwards.
-If seeing our comprehensive ophthalmologist dilation may not be necessary.

 We encourage you to bring a family member during the visit.
 We try our best to be on schedule, but emergencies do happen and patients with more serious conditions are given a priority, as in an ER.
 Please be assured that we will do our best to minimize your stay.

 Please print and fill out the forms listed below and bring them to the office along with your insurance card(s) at the time of your first visit.
 Double click on the image next to the name of the form.
 Your browser should be able to open it in a separate window.
 From there, you can print the form and fill it out.